pzel/buildless/README.md

  - [x] No npm
  - [x] No node.js
  - [x] No babel/esbuild/etc.
- - [x] Preact-driven interactive web app
+ - [x] A Preact-driven interactive web app
  - [x] A realistic test-driven-development workflow (given the above constraints)

 ## How they were achieved